stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 Ahahaha!

-#### TIM [chuckling]
+#### TIM

-Oh!
+_(chuckling)_ Oh!
 You've discovered a gem!

 #### BEN

-Well, it's just one I think you're going to enjoy.
-From LainyJP: "Tim, do you and Amy sing all the time?
+Well, it's just I think one you're gonna enjoy.
+From LainyJP:

+>"Tim, do you and Amy sing all the time?
 Ben, do you also break out in song?
 And also Ben, what is on your bookshelf?
-The chat at the Gehenna Gaming VHC was obsessed with trying to read your bookshelf."
+The chat at Gehenna Gaming VHC was obsessed with trying to read your bookshelf."

 #### TIM

-So let's take this in stages. [__BEN:__ Yes.]
+So let's take this in stages.

+#### BEN

+Yes.

+#### TIM

 "Tim, do you and Amy sing all the time?"
-I sing almost constantly much to the irritation of Amy up until the point it's something she likes, at which point she joins in with wild abandon.
-So, it's sort of like if we're giving it like-- 10 is constantly singing so you never speak, I'm like a 7, 'cause you know, sometimes I'm like making work calls--can't sing in them. __[Ben chuckles]__ And then Amy is probably like a 5 or a 6--lot of singing, but a bit less.
-And Ben, where would you sit on that beaufort scale of singing?
+I sing almost constantly, much to the irritation of Amy up until the point it's something she likes, at which point she joins in with wild abandon.
+So, it's sort of like if we're giving it, like-- 10 is constantly singing so you never speak, I'm at, like, a 7, 'cause you know, sometimes I'm, like, making work calls--can't sing in them. __[Ben chuckles]__ And then Amy's probably like a 5 or a 6--lot of singing, but a bit less.
+And Ben, where would you sit on that Beaufort scale of singing?

 #### BEN

 Probably at a 3?
-Breaking out in song is not unheard of, but I only do it in very specific situations. [__TIM:__ Sure.]
+Breaking out in song is not unheard of, but I only do it in very specific situations.

+#### TIM

+Sure.

+#### BEN

 To be honest, mostly when talking to you, [__TIM:__ Yep.] in an effort to keep up, __[Tim laughs]__ and sometimes I will sing stupid songs at Rach to annoy her.
+That's it.

 #### TIM